kumarvicku/vc_bot/README.md

 # vc_bot
-This is vc music player bot.Add it in your group and enjoy it :)
+This is vc music and video player bot.Add it in your group and enjoy it :)